brightonk/trades-stream-pub-sub/README.md

  - Accumulator segregates the trades by symbol.
 A single instance of the accumulator is created per symbol.
 For each symbol the statistics are calculated in a thread safe manner

  A test driven approach was used.
-Unit tests were created for the statistical functions following by implements of the logic.
+Unit tests were created for the statistical functions followed by implementation of the logic.
 At each build cycle the unit tests are evaluated automatically.
 If any of the tests fail, the build fails.

 Java 8 and maven 3 were used to develop, manage dependencies and build the program.